sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 There are three main entities:

-`YANG model` - YANG model file which contain a description of CONFIG DB schema.
+`YANG model` - YANG model file which contains a description of CONFIG DB schema.
 Should be written strictly according to [SONiC Yang Model Guidelines](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md)

 `SONiC CLI Auto-generation tool` - a utility that reads the YANG model and produces the Auto-generated CLI plugin.

-`Auto-generated CLI plugin` - python script, that will be used as a plugin for existing CLI, will be placed in the specific place and provide to user a CLI for a new feature.
+`Auto-generated CLI plugin` - python script, which will be used as a plugin for existing CLI, will be placed in the specific place and provide to the user a CLI for a new feature.

 ###### Auto-generated CLI plugins locations for `config` and `show` command groups:
 ```